ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/environment-setup-1.md

 Checking out: 100% (42/42), done in 13.164s
 repo sync has finished successfully.
 ```
-Well, that took a couple of minutes.
 Now we should have all the code.
-### Docker Setup
+### Docker setup

-We will use docker environment for the build to improve reliability and reduce dependency on the host OS setup.
+Use a `docker` container for the build to improve reliability and reduce dependency on the host OS setup.
 The reference firmware build system can function in host OS without a container, but this way we don't have to worry about host OS incompatibility in this workbook.

+Install docker:
 ```bash { command_line="ubuntu@ip-10-0-0-164:~/rd-infra | 2-54" }
 sudo apt-get install docker.io
 Reading package lists...
 Done